carbonplan/offsets-db-data/docs/data-processing.md

 Carbon offset credits are often retired on behalf of a specific entity or organization.
 However, the names of these beneficiaries appear inconsistently across registry data, making it difficult to analyze retirement patterns.
+The following section describes our approach for identifying and harmonizing information about the end-users of specific offset credits.

 ### Harmonization Process

+The harmonization process attempts to identify specific "retirement users" from publicly disclosed retirement beneficiary information.
 We try to standardize retirement beneficiary information across registries using the following steps:

 1. **Data merging**: we combine information from four sources into a single _temporary_ field: